LONDON FILM WORKS

 What’s included?

 Alongside these screenings and discussions, the workshop will include a range of practical creative exercises designed to unlock and develop original ideas.
-Guided free-writing sessions will help participants generate raw story material, while image-based prompts—such as photographs and still images—will be used to stimulate visual thinking and narrative possibilities.
-Group discussions will provide a supportive space to test the emotional clarity and universality of emerging ideas, encouraging participants to reflect on what feels most authentic and personally meaningful.
+Guided free-writing sessions will help participants generate raw story material, while image-based prompts will be used to stimulate visual thinking.
+Group discussions will provide a supportive space to test these ideas, encouraging participants to reflect on what feels most authentic in their work.
 By the end of the process, participants will have explored several story possibilities and identified the ideas that feel strongest, most compelling, and ready for further development.

 • A clearly articulated short film concept